-Many iPhone users have experienced an issue with the display on their iPhone or iPad suddenly freezing and - no matter how hard they try - it won't respond to their increasingly manic finger tapping.
+Many iPhone users have experienced an issue with the display on their iPhone or iPad suddenly freezing and - no matter how hard they try - it won't respond to taps or swipes.
 The screen isn't working and the device is stuck, and essentially unusable.

-But rest assured: most of the time it's quite easy to fix a frozen screen, and we list ten simple steps you should try.
+But rest assured: most of the time it's quite easy to fix a frozen screen, and in this article we list ten simple steps you should try.
 Note that this article is about unresponsive displays.
 For screens that are visibly broken or shattered, read How to repair a cracked iPhone or iPad screen.
 We have related advice in How to fix an iPhone that won't turn on.

-Some people who replaced the screen on their iPhone replaced are finding that their screen has become unresponsive since updating their iPhone to iOS 11.3.
+Some people who replaced the screen on their iPhone found that their screen became unresponsive when they updated to iOS 11.3.

 Apparently that issue is linked to the use of non-Apple screens being installed by third parties.
-However, it's also emerged that some iPhones that have been repaired with official Apple displays are also experiencing an issue where they aren't able to automatically adjust brightness, since being updated to iOS 11.
-It appears that this bug existed prior to the iOS 11.3 update.
+However, it's also emerged that some iPhones that have been repaired with official Apple displays are also experiencing an issue where they aren't able to automatically adjust brightness since updating to iOS 11.

 This isn't the first time Apple has stopped the touch functionality working on repaired iPhones.
 In 2017 notes issued with an iOS update explained that third-party replacement parts might not work correctly.
 Apple issued an update a week later that fixed that issue.

 With this in mind, it may be that an update to iOS could fix the problem with your screen - Apple has since launched iOS 12, and iOS 13 will be available to all in autumn 2019.
 But if not, read on for tips on how to fix it.

 There have also been reports that the iPhone X can suffer from an unresponsive screen when used in near-freezing temperatures.
 Apple acknowledged the issue which it said happened after a "rapid change" in temperature.
 The company then issued a software fix to resolve the problem.
-Read about the issues with the iPhone X here.
+Read about issues with the iPhone X.

 We also look at a problem - which has been referred to as 'Touch Disease' - in depth below, including how to avoid it and what to do if you experience it.